Source: Open Society Foundations

 • the right to be presumed innocent and the right to silence

-• the right to be released from custody pending trial
+• the right to bail, to be released from custody pending trial

-• the right to participate in your trial, to be tried without undue delay, and to call witnesses
+• the right to participate in your trial, to call witnesses, to be given reasoned decisions, and to appeal

-• the rights to free interpretation and translation
+• the right to free interpretation and translation of documents